-The Citations are bass bombs and have absurd Bass quantity, sub level without the need for a sub.
-While set to 1 on the EQ for the Tower’s digital panel, the difference between using the Calmer and not using it is equally as apparent as with any other headphone I was using.
+The Citations are bass bombs and have absurd Bass quantity, sub-level without the need for a sub.
+While set to 1 on the EQ for the Tower’s digital panel, the difference between using the Calmer and not using it is equally as apparent as with any other headphones I was using.

 The low end is thicker, more focused, and direct feeling, while the entire spectrum becomes more intense and densely packed in tonality presentation overall.
 This is consistent over the entire testing phase, no matter what I used.
 The sound of my air conditioner gets lost quickly while using these and going about my daily YouTube grind.

 Simply using this for voice interaction with others was extremely odd.
 Near-field voices felt less omnipresent and significantly focused right at me.
 Take the Calmer out while someone is talking to you nearby and the entire experience shifts into a more open, but less interactive and engaging conversation on a physical level.